-Even creepier than the catfish that hunts pigeons on land, is the toothy northern snakehead, a carnivorous fish that grows to at least three feet in length, can breathe air and can survive for up to four days out of water.
+It doesn't get much creepier than the toothy northern snakehead, a carnivorous fish that grows to at least three feet in length, can breathe air and can survive for several days out of water.
 It can survive for even longer periods in mud and moist environments.
 Oh, and it travels over land by wriggling its body along the ground.

-The fish that is making wildlife agencies skittish is an invasive species native to China, Russia and Korea.
+The fish that's making wildlife agencies skittish is an invasive species native to China, Malaysia and Indonesia.
 Snakeheads are top predators and feed ravenously on other fish as well as frogs, crayfish and aquatic insects.
 (Your puppies and children are safe.
 Probably.)

 To make things worse, it's a fish with no natural predators in the U.S., it can spawn multiple times every year, and females release tens of thousands of eggs with each batch.